 Learnings: Do things you love to do and as the other person to join you.
 Join the other person in the things they like to do.
 Watch and learn how each of you deals with hardships and see if you can find a supportive way to remain close and connected.

 There Is Hope

-Even after two failed marriages, I still have hope for my future with this woman.
+Even after two failed marriages, I still have hope for my future.
 I think that the lessons from my previous relationships will allow me to form a healthier foundation for the longevity of my marriage.
-As we move forward towards exchanging vows in March, I get more excited and more sure of our love and connection.
+As we move forward, I get more excited and more sure of our love and connection.
 We’ve seen the worst, we’ve stayed close through it, and we’ve come out on the other side in love even more deeply.

 - I Believe In Marriage

 - Dating a Divorced Dad – Version 2.0 Updated

 - The Spiritual Quest for Love